 Key Symptoms of Functional Freeze:

-- Emotional numbness and detachment from surroundings
+- Emotional numbness and low motivation, with detachment from surroundings

 - Feeling “stuck” in life, unable to make decisions or take action